Billy Burns (rugby league): Playing career

 Burns made his NRL debut for Penrith against the Sydney Roosters in round 24 of the 2019 NRL season at the Sydney Cricket Ground.

 In round 25 of the 2019 NRL season against Newcastle, Burns scored two tries as Penrith won the match 54–10 at Penrith Park.
 Penrith ended the season finishing a disappointing 10th place and missed out on the finals.

 On 7 April 2021, it was announced that Burns had signed with St. George Illawarra in a player swap with Eddie Blacker who had signed with Penrith.

 Burns played a total of 15 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.

 Burns was limited to only four appearances in the 2022 NRL season as St. George Illawarra missed the finals.
 Burns would play a total of ten games for the club in the 2023 NRL season as they finished 16th on the table.

 On 30 November 2023, Burns signed a contract to join arch-rivals Cronulla ahead of the 2024 NRL season.

 Burns was limited to only four appearances with Cronulla in the 2024 NRL season as they finished 4th on the table.

 On 29 September 2024, Burns played for and captained Newtown in their 2024 NSW Cup Grand Final victory over North Sydney.

 2025

 On 8 August, the Cronulla outfit announced that Burns had signed an extension with the club for a further 12 months.

 Burns played 17 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+On 19 March 2026, the Sharks announced that Burns had re-signed with the club for a further two years.